Gys/plantproxy-docs/content/docs/using-tags.md

 If you access PlantProxy for the first time, it will ask you for registration with your email and a password.
 You will have to confirm the email address before proceeding.

+The app will ask permission for using your location.
+Please allow.

 ![](/images/tag-on-tree.jpeg)